When autocomplete results are available use up and down arrows to review and enter to select.

-This data collection will impose significant new burdens and costs on community banks.
 Small business lending is a complex business that cannot be “commoditized” in the same way as consumer lending.
 Each small business loan is unique and has customized terms based on an analysis of numerous factors.
 Imposing rigid data collection requirements may limit the ability of community banks to tailor loans to meet the unique needs of their small business customers, which is the cornerstone of relationship lending.